- » Long-Term Care Main Page

 This Boot Camp will also teach you how QAPI process improvement projects can prepare your facility for a survey long before a surveyor walks through your door.
 Additionally, it will help you increase your census, making you a stronger candidate for a network partner and preferred skilled nursing facility.

 Diane Brown is a long-term care regulatory specialist and lead educator for HCPro's Medicare Boot Camp-Long-Term Care Version.
-In this Q&A with Diane, she answers a question about Medicare A.
+In this Q&A with Diane, she answers a question about wellness.

 Long-Term Care Blog